CitizenCyber/Trading-Stock-VIX/README.md

 # Trading-Stock-VIX
-Displays realized Historical Volatility (HV) of a stock/index
+Displays realized Historical Volatility (HV) of a stock/index.
+(Work in progress)